mattermost/docs/source/install/install-kubernetes-mattermost.rst

 - ``mattermostDBUser``.
 The username required to access the database.

 - ``initBucketURL``.
-The URL of the storage instance/server where the backed up DB is stored.
+The URL of the storage instance/server where the backed up database is stored.

 8. To initiate deployment, apply the file and specify the path where the newly-created files have been saved: